Npower (United Kingdom)

-Npower Limited is a British supplier of gas and electricity to businesses.
+npower Business Solutions is a British supplier of gas and electricity to large businesses.
 It has been a subsidiary of E.ON UK since January 2019.
-The company was formerly known as Innogy plc and was listed on the London Stock Exchange and was a constituent of the FTSE 100 Index with Wallace & Gromit Commercials Stop Motion Animation by Aardman Animations.
+The company was formerly known as Innogy plc and was listed on the London Stock Exchange and was a constituent of the FTSE 100 Index.

 In March 2002, it was acquired by RWE of Germany, and was subsequently renamed RWE npower plc.
 RWE split off its renewable energy, network and retail divisions as Innogy SE in April 2016, and Npower transferred to the new business.
 It is considered one of the Big Six energy suppliers, which dominate the gas and electricity market in the United Kingdom.

 E.ON transferred npower's residential customers to a new brand, E.ON Next, in 2021.
 Since then, the npower brand has only been active within the commercial energy space, marketed as npower Business Solutions, a brand of Npower Commercial Gas Limited.
 The npower Business Solutions brand still supplies over 20,000 businesses, including customers previously supplied by E.ON who have been migrated.